Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/2-analyze-data-create-word-doc.md

 	print(mean_by_airport)
 	```

 	This code uses `DataFrame`'s [`read_csv()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) method to read flight information from the CSV.
-Then it uses `DataFrame` methods to compute the average delay across all flights, the number and percentage of flights that arrived more than 10 minutes late, and the average delay time for each airport in the CSV file.
+Then it uses other `DataFrame` methods to compute the average delay across all flights, the number and percentage of flights that arrived more than 10 minutes late, and the average delay time for each airport.
 Finally, it outputs the results to the screen.

 1. Use the following command to execute **delays.py**: